heig-vd-dai-course/heig-vd-dai-course/02-git-github-and-markdown/README.md

 1. Clone or fork the project
 2. Checkout to a new branch
-3. Make your changes
+3. Make your changes, commit and push them as often as you want
-4. Commit and push your changes
-5. Create the pull request
+4. Create the pull request
-6. The maintainers review and merge if OK
+5. The maintainers review and merge if OK
-7. You can delete the branch or the fork
+6. You can delete the branch or the fork

 #### Alternatives